Level/abstract-level/README.md

 #### `iterator.close([callback])`

 Free up underlying resources.
 The `callback` function will be called with no arguments.
 If no callback is provided, a promise is returned.
+Closing the iterator is an idempotent operation, such that calling `close()` more than once is allowed and makes no difference.

 #### `iterator.db`